Around Town: What’s happening in Cordova - The Cordova Times

 Please join the Eyak Corporation and Native Village of Eyak for the Annual Clean-Up Day and Day of Respect at 10 a.m.
 June 16 at the Lakeview Cemetery, Nirvana Park Cemetery and Eyak Burial Grounds.
 Lunch is provided to volunteers.

-All mariners are welcome to attend an Alaska Marine Safety Education Association fishing vessel drill conductor workshop from 8 a.m. to 6 p.m.
+The Alaska Marine Safety Education Association’s fishing vessel drill conductor workshop is from 8 a.m. to 6 p.m.
 Saturday, June 17 at the Cordova Center Education Room.
-The class is free to all commercial fishermen and crew, thanks to support from U.S. Coast Guard and National Institute for Occupational Safety and Health.
-For others, the fee is $175.
+The class is free to all commercial fishermen and crew and $175 for others.
 Register online at www.amsea.org/register, or call 907-747-3287.

 Send suggestions for Around Town to news@thecordovatimes.com.